aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/filtercomparisontype/_index.md

 ---
 title: Enum FilterComparisonType
 second_title: Aspose.Tasks for .NET API Reference
 description: Aspose.Tasks.FilterComparisonType enum.
-The type of comparison made between FieldName and Value that acts as selection criteria for the filter
+The type of comparison made between FieldName and Value that acts as selection criteria for a filter or graphical indicator
 type: docs
 weight: 620
 url: /net/aspose.tasks/filtercomparisontype/
 ---
 ## FilterComparisonType enumeration

-The type of comparison made between FieldName and Value that acts as selection criteria for the filter.
+The type of comparison made between FieldName and Value that acts as selection criteria for a filter or graphical indicator.

 ```csharp
 public enum FilterComparisonType